tomatoTomahto/altus_demo/README.md

 2. Create an Altus Environment on AWS using the [QuickStart Guide](https://www.cloudera.com/documentation/altus/topics/alt_env_setup_aws.html#env_wizard)
 3. Download this Github repository onto your desktop and upload the folder into an [S3 Bucket in AWS](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html).

-### Step 2: Transform Some Data Using Altus Data Engineering
+### Step 2: Transform Data Using Altus Data Engineering
-During the setup, you uploaded some [sample customer data](GITHUB-data) into AWS S3.
+During the setup, you uploaded some [sample customer data](https://github.com/tomatoTomahto/altus_demo/tree/master/data) into AWS S3.
 In this step, we will run a transformation job on that data using Apache Spark.
-The script that does the transformations is also in S3, but you can view it [here](GITHUB-script) for reference.
+The script that does the transformations is also in S3, but you can view it [here](https://github.com/tomatoTomahto/altus_demo/blob/master/scripts/customer_transformations.py) for reference.

 We will submit the Spark Job directly to Cloudera Altus, which will run the job on a